Having the Perfect Anchor Text Distribution

-You now have an accurate depiction of what Google is specifically looking for in terms of anchor text distribution.
+You should now have an accurate depiction of what Google is specifically looking for in terms of anchor text distribution.
 Now it’s time to commence your link building campaign whilst following this anchor text distribution, the only alteration is that you will be achieving this in a much more superior manner than the competition.

 Search Engine Optimisation can be a tricky task for marketers who aren’t too familiar with the processes.
 At Bright Design, we use the latest industry data and knowledge to develop and streamline our practices to ultimately generate optimal results for all of those who work with us.
 If you’re looking to enhance your SEO in your wider digital marketing strategy get in touch with our team of experts today.